 Or, add to a Flipboard magazine Add to Flipboard Magazine.

 - ¼ teaspoon fine grain salt

 - 12 egg whites (the closer to room temperature the better)

 - Preheat oven to 350 degrees F.

-- In a food processor spin sugar about 2 minutes until it is superfine.
-Sift half of the sugar with the salt the cake flour, setting the remaining sugar aside.
+- In a food processor, spin sugar about 2 minutes until it is superfine.
+Sift half of the sugar with the salt and the cake flour, setting the remaining sugar aside.

 - In a large bowl, use a balloon whisk to thoroughly combine egg whites, water, vanilla extract, and cream of tartar.
 After 2 minutes, switch to a hand mixer.
 Slowly sift the reserved sugar, beating continuously at medium speed.
 Once you have achieved medium peaks, sift enough of the flour mixture in to dust the top of the foam.
 Using a spatula fold in gently.
 Continue until all of the flour mixture is incorporated.